realYashJoshi/PS4-Epochers50/README.md

 Use the trained model to predict whether a question can be answered from a given paragraph.

-If the XGBoost prediction is 'Yes', use the DistilBERT-based question answering model to extract the answer.
+If the XGBoost prediction is 'Yes', use the BERT transfer learning model to extract the answer.

 View the results in the generated CSV file.